Signatures1/carleton_competition_winter_2026/README.md

 ollama run llama3.2
 ```

-> **Note:** You are encouraged to explore different open source models available on [Ollama's model library](https://ollama.com/library).
-Different models have different strengths - experiment to find what works best for SQL generation tasks!
+> **Note:** You are welcome to install Ollama locally and deploy models on your local machine.
+However, you can only use models that are available on Carleton University server in your agent.

 ---